Laragear/php/README.md

 > [!WARNING]
 >
-> When adding extensions on old PHP versions, you may need to the proper version.
-Most of the latest versions of extensions deprecate unsupported PHP versions.
+> When adding extensions to old PHP versions, you may need to set a fixed version.
+Most of the "latest" versions of extensions deprecate unsupported PHP versions.
 >
 > For example, installing `sqlsrv` on `php:7.4` won't work, as it will install the latest `v5.12.0`.
 Instead, you will need to set the proper version that supports PHP 7.4, as `sqlsrv:5.10.1`.
 You can see supporting versions of each extension at [PECL](https://pecl.php.net/).